Skip to main content

 The sound speed in liquids depends on their density and compressibility.
 In ethanol-water mixtures, the sound speed changes almost linearly with concentration.

-A measurement frequency of 4 MHz enables the rapid detection of concentration fluctuations.
+A high measurement frequency allows for the quick detection of concentration fluctuations.
 The integrated temperature measurement automatically compensates for temperature-related fluctuations in sound speed.

-This characteristic dependence enables the precise determination of ethanol concentration by calibration with reference solutions.
+This characteristic dependence allows for precise determination of ethanol concentration through calibration with reference solutions.

 Economic benefit